YOUR CLAIM IS for:

 - The data is needed to make a claim under EC Regulation 261

 - PURPOSE OF PROCESSING.
-The data is processed to write letters of claim through PDT Solicitors and issue either a County Court Small Claim or a European Small Claim.
+The data is processed to write letters of claim through a PDT Solicitor and issue either a County Court Small Claim or a European Small Claim.

 - DURATION OF THE PROCESSING.
 The duration of processing is 3 years to allow for a full hearing and the conclusion of any appeal.